raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 forcibly abort the connection.

 A Retry Delay request message MUST NOT be initiated by a client.
-If a server receives a Retry Delay request message this is an error and the server MUST forcibly abort the connection immediately.
+If a server receives a Retry Delay request message this is a fatal error and the server MUST forcibly abort the connection immediately.

 #### Outstanding Operations